How we Maximize our Spiritual Potential-

 Daniel and his friends were likely all in their mid-teens teens when they arrived in Babylon (Daniel 1:1-4).
 Each captive was immediately confronted with a choice (Daniel 1:5-8) upon arrival.

-Like so many choices in this life, the choice was a surfacy, symbolic choice masking the real, much harder choice the captives were faced with.
+Like so many choices in this life, the choice was a surfacy, symbolic kind of a choice that masked the real, much harder choice the captives were faced with.
 The immediate choice they were confronted with was whether or not to eat the food they were given.
 There were at least four really good reasons for them to just go ahead and eat the food:

 There weren’t a lot of other options.

-It was weird for them not to eat the food.
+It was rude from a social standpoint for them not to eat the food.

 There were also some solid spiritual reasons to refuse the food.
 The meat and wine while tasty, had all been offered to Babylonian gods.
-Eating food offered to an idol was a means of communing with and worshipping that god.
-Furthermore, none of the meat met Jewish dietary requirements and was unclean.
-Eating the food would violate all sorts of Levitical dietary laws.
+For ancient people eating food offered to an idol was a means of communing with and worshipping that god.
+Furthermore, none of the meat met Jewish dietary requirements.
+Therefore, it was unclean, eating the food would violate all sorts of Levitical dietary laws.

 However.

 It wouldn’t have been difficult to make a fairly decent argument for compromising on this issue.
 They were far from home in a foreign land.
-None of them would be going home in their lifetimes.
+None of them would be going back to Jerusalem in their lifetimes.
 (Jeremiah 25:1-14).
-Moreover, it’s not as if they could just run down to the local Kroger and pick up a few things from the Kosher section to tide them over until the training program came to an end.
+Moreover, it’s not as if they could just run down to the local Piggly-Wiggly and pick up a few things from the Kosher section to tide them over until the training program came to an end.

 However.

 The food wasn’t about the food, not really.
-Whether or not to eat the food was a surfacy, choice masking a much more critical choice.
-The captives had to decide whether or not they were going to conform to culture of the Babylonians (Romans 12:2, Leviticus 20:23, Deuteronomy 12:30-31).
+Whether or not to eat the food was a surfacy, choice masking a much deeper choice the captives had to make.
+Each one had to decide whether or not they were going to conform to culture of the Babylonians (Romans 12:2, Leviticus 20:23, Deuteronomy 12:30-31).

 It was a practice known as “friendly captivity” and it was incredibly successful most of the time.
 The king (in this case Nebuchadnezzar) would conquer a country and take the best and brightest of those captives back to the court.
 Then he would find pleasant ways to make them comfortable with the culture.
 Once fully integrated to the society the best and brightest would in turn encourage the less prominent captives to accept their fate and integrate into the cultural system of their captivity.